maxvanasten/Space-Game/README.md

 #### Alpha

-### Welcome to the landing page for Space Exploration Game, a to be titled game about exploring the universe, completing quests and ultimately becoming the greatest space pirate/marine to have ever existed!
+### Welcome to the landing page for 2112, a game about exploring the universe, completing quests and ultimately becoming the greatest space pirate/marine to have ever existed!

 [Play The Game!](https://maxvanasten.github.io/Space-Game/client/)